ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/ShortRead/platanus-genome-assembly.md

 # Platanus

 This tutorial covers the short read genome assembly for _Arabidopsis thaliana_ using `platanus` genome assembler.
 This assembly program can use both paired-end and mate-pair data, progressively, for contigging and for scaffolding to generate an assembly.
-This is initially designed for highly heterozygous genomes, but performs equally well for inbred lines as well.
-For more information about this assembly program, checkout the its [publication](https://genome.cshlp.org/content/24/8/1384.long)
+This was initially designed for highly heterozygous genomes, but performs equally well for inbred lines as well.
+For more information about this assembly program, checkout the its [publication](https://genome.cshlp.org/content/24/8/1384.long).

 ## Dataset